 Development of the BCH

 The link for Development of the BCH takes the user to a page which provides information about stages of development of the BCH from 2003 to the present.
 For example, the 2009 release of new versions of the BCH Management Centre, Common Formats, and FAQs, as shown in the picture below.
+Quick links to particular year are displayed at the top of the page allowing easier navigation.